 Being a creative entrepreneur isn’t easy, that’s for sure!
 While this post made me laugh, I started thinking about what stages 2-4 represent—imposter syndrome.

 Ah, yes…good ol’ imposter syndrome.
-If you’ve been a freelancer for a while, there’s a good chance you’ve heard this phrase before.
+If you’ve been a freelancer or blogger for a while, there’s a good chance you’ve heard this phrase before.
 Heck, you’ve probably experienced it a time or two.

 As freelancers and creative entrepreneurs, it’s likely we’ll all go through phases where we don’t feel good enough.
 Whether we get caught up in comparing ourselves to others in our industry or we’re experiencing a dip in business, imposter syndrome can add a huge strain on your emotional state.

 Those that experience imposter syndrome are constantly doubting themselves and feeling like they’re in over their heads.
 The worst part is you can feel on top of the world and like you’ve got it all figured out one minute, but all it takes is one wrong move to make you feel like you’re in over your head.

 The (relatively) good news?
 Pretty much every entrepreneur feels it at some point.
 Chances are those people you’re comparing yourself to have felt it, too.
 The truth is, no one is immune to imposter syndrome.
 Here’s how to deal with it when imposter syndrome strikes.